6 things you can't forget when choosing a CMS

 Also, find out if the platform is open-source or not.
 While there may be both advantages and disadvantages with an open-source platform, a clear advantage is that you, your developers, or risk experts can investigate the code and verify it yourselves.

-When all is said and done, and your organisation has chosen a CMS, someone needs to implement the system and set it up correctly.
+When all is said and done, and your organization has chosen a CMS, someone needs to implement the system and set it up correctly.
 This is obviously a task you should have ready from day one, and therefore you need to map and retrieve the right resources at an early stage.

 Should you train your own developers?
 Should you hire a consultancy partner?
 Or should you do a mixture?
 Involve your stakeholders and lay out the battle plan early on, together with the corporate strategy and technical requirements of the CMS.